 - Its business model relies upon fear of criminal sanctions to achieve success: you cannot go to prison for non-payment of your licence fee, but you can be jailed for not paying a fine.

-- The BBC sent 52.8 million letters last year chasing evaders.
-These letters were followed with around 3.8 million visits by TV licence officer.
+- The BBC sent 51.8 million letters last year chasing evaders.
+These letters were followed with over 3 million visits by TV licence officer.

-- More than 3,000 a week appeared before the Magistrates Courts in 2012, accused of watching television without a valid licence.
+- More than 3,000 a week appeared before the Magistrates Courts last year, accused of watching television without a valid licence.